rat-jr/cognisign-sitemaps/README.md

-Visual by ratjr | Licensed under the Cognisigned Non-commercial License
+Visual By ratjr | Licensed Under The Cognisigned Non-commercial License
-Created for use in symbolic modules exploring solitude, connection, and reflection.
+Created For Use In Attribution Modules.

 ### Image Attribution
 - **dinner-alone.jpeg**